 Previous HGNC Symbols for MAPT Gene

 This gene encodes the microtubule-associated protein tau (MAPT) whose transcript undergoes complex, regulated alternative splicing, giving rise to several mRNA species.
 MAPT transcripts are differentially expressed in the nervous system, depending on stage of neuronal maturation and neuron type.
 MAPT gene mutations have been associated with several neurodegenerative disorders such as Alzheimer's disease, Pick's disease, frontotemporal dementia, cortico-basal degeneration and progressive supranuclear palsy. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAPT Gene

-MAPT (Microtubule-Associated Protein Tau) is a Protein Coding gene.
-Diseases associated with MAPT include frontotemporal dementia with parkinsonism-17 and mapt-related disorders.
-Among its related pathways are MAPK signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein kinase binding and microtubule binding.
-An important paralog of this gene is MAP4.
+MAPT (Microtubule Associated Protein Tau) is a Protein Coding gene.
+Diseases associated with MAPT include Frontotemporal Dementia and Supranuclear Palsy, Progressive, 1.
+Among its related pathways are Neuroscience and Development Slit-Robo signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
+An important paralog of this gene is MAP2.

 Promotes microtubule assembly and stability, and might be involved in the establishment and maintenance of neuronal polarity.
 The C-terminus binds axonal microtubules while the N-terminus binds neural plasma membrane components, suggesting that tau functions as a linker protein between both.
 Axonal polarity is predetermined by TAU/MAPT localization (in the neuronal cell) in the domain of the cell body defined by the centrosome.
 The short isoforms allow plasticity of the cytoskeleton whereas the longer isoforms may preferentially play a role in its stabilization.